Have you ever thought about traveling full-time with your family? If so, then worldschooling might be for you.

 - Self-growth from challenges, problem-solving, and experiences that come from worldschooling.

 Any worldschooler who has a love of travel could add many more benefits to this list.
-You can probably come up with a few more ideas of your own.
+Share your thoughts in the comments below!

 Interview with a Worldschooling Family: Sarah R. Moore